adinapoli/haskell-exchange-2015/slides/slides.md

 # IRIS' Greek Zoo

 \note {
-In this quite barebone diagram you can see at glance the components of our system.
+In this quite barebone diagram you can see at a glance the components of our system.
 At IRIS we have this recurring theme of Greek gods & titans, so we maintained the tradition upon creating more services.
 We operate using AWS and its services, most notably EC2 & S3.